bradencarlson/sage-jupyter/README.md

 # Project Sage-Jupyter
 SageMath files (via Jupyter Notebooks) that give an introduction to using SageMath to explore selected topics in Abstract Algebra.

-Originally created as a project for Math 4220 at Southen Utah University, this project will guide the user through installing SageMath and Jupyter Notebooks.
+Originally created as a project for Math 4220 at Southen Utah University, this Project will guide the user through installing SageMath and Jupyter Notebooks.
 Then the user will be introduced to basic computations in SageMath, as well as experimenting with group theory.
 SageMath provides a rich environment for visualizing and experimenting with groups, including functionality with subgroups, cayley tables, isomorphisms, and more.

-The goal of this project is to help students everywhere, although it is primarily aimed at students of Abstract Algebra, to learn the syntax of SageMath, so as to provide them with a helpful tool to visualize and understand the topics taught in an undergraduate Abstract Algebra course.
-While doing this, this project will also guide the user through a few important and very interesting applications of the theory that is being studied, such as the Ceasar Cipher, the RSA
+The goal of this Project is to help students everywhere, although it is primarily aimed at students of Abstract Algebra, to learn the syntax of SageMath, so as to provide them with a helpful tool to visualize and understand the topics taught in an undergraduate Abstract Algebra course.
+While doing this, this Project will also guide the user through a few important and very interesting applications of the theory that is being studied, such as the Ceasar Cipher, the RSA
 Encryption system, as well as Algebraic Coding theory.

+## No Installation?
+No Problem!

+This Project may be used with no local installation of SageMath or Jupyter Notebooks.
+If one does not have access to these resources, this Project may be accessed through the [Sage Cell](https://sagecell.sagemath.org/) webpage.
+To do this, please visit the [Python](python) folder, and copy the code that needs to be run, this code should then be pasted into the cell at the webpage above, and can be run online there.

+While working with Jupyter Notebooks, the option is available to us to download our SageMath documents as Python files, thus you can find all of the documents used in this Project in the [Python](Python) folder.
+Please visit this folder for more details on the use of Python in this Project.

 ## Getting Started

+While the entirety of this Project may be used without installing SageMath or Jupyter Notebooks, the crux of this Project is to use both of these programs to help us better understand Abstract Algebra, thus in this project we will discuss how to [install SageMath](Installation/sage-installation.md) as well as how to
-In this project we will discuss how to [install SageMath](Installation/sage-installation.md) as well as how to [install Jupyter Notebooks](Installation/jupyter-installation.md) onto a local machine to get the user up and running with both of these powerful programs.
+[install Jupyter Notebooks](Installation/jupyter-installation.md) onto a local machine to get the user up and running with both of these powerful programs.

 We well then guide the user on how to [run a Jupyter Notebook Server](Running/running-jupyter.md).
 Once these preliminary tasks are taken care of, we begin the